Harmonia: End-to-End RAG Serving Optimization: Related Work

 \section{Related Work}

-\paragraph{System for RAG} Several prior systems aim to improve the scalability of RAG systems.
-RALMSpec~\cite{zhang2024accelerating} extends speculative execution to RAG systems to improve latency.
-SpeculativeRAG~\cite{wang2024speculative} introduces a draft LLM to perform speculative decoding for the generator.
-Chameleon~\cite{jiang2023chameleon} proposes a resource heterogeneous architecture for accelerating the retrieval process.
-PiperRAG~\cite{jiang2024piperag} introduces a software-hardware co-design for querying structure of the retriever to minimize latency.
-Recently, TeleRAG~\cite{lin2025telerag} has been proposed which performs speculative retrieval.
-These systems either change the underlying RAG pipeline to extract additional efficiency or only optimize specific bottleneck components of the RAG pipeline.
-However, since these bottleneck components constantly change with each RAG pipeline, the optimizations are not widely applicable.
-In RAGO~\cite{jiang2025rago} a concurrent work, authors study systematic optimization of RAG systems, by categorizing different types of RAGs.
-The authors in ~\cite{jiang2025rago} also try to build representative abstractions to better study the RAG workload.
-However, the authors did not address the challenges in deploying and active management of resources when deploying RAG pipelines.
-To the best of our knowledge \system is the first end-to-end RAG serving system which enables component level batching and resource allocation, and runtime SLO mitigation.
+\textbf{Systems for RAGs.} Several systems improve the scalability of RAG serving by accelerating specific stages or modifying the pipeline.
+RALMSpec~\cite{zhang2024accelerating} applies speculative execution to reduce RAG latency, and SpeculativeRAG~\cite{wang2024speculative} uses a draft LLM for speculative decoding in generation.
+Chameleon~\cite{jiang2023chameleon} proposes a heterogeneous architecture to speed up retrieval, while PiperRAG~\cite{jiang2024piperag} introduces a software--hardware co-design for retriever query execution.
+More recently, TeleRAG~\cite{lin2025telerag} performs speculative retrieval.
+These approaches either alter the RAG workflow to extract additional efficiency or optimize a single bottleneck component.
+In contrast, bottlenecks in practice shift across pipelines and configurations, limiting the portability of component-specific optimizations.
+RAGO~\cite{jiang2025rago}, offers a taxonomy and abstractions for RAG variants.
+However, it does not tackle the practical challenges of deployment or resource management required for efficient distributed inference.
+To the best of our knowledge, \system{} is the first end-to-end RAG serving system that jointly addresses workflow specification, heterogeneity-aware deployment, and closed-loop runtime control.

-\paragraph{ML inference} Several systems have been built for performing distributed ML inference~\cite{crankshaw2017clipper, gujarati2020serving, romero2021infaas, shen2019nexus}.
-However, prior systems targeted single monolithic ML models with predictable latency.
-Existing systems are not designed to serve complex heterogeneous pipelines like RAG systems. ~\cite{agrawal2023sarathi,kwon2023efficient,yu2022orca,flexgen,NVIDIA_FasterTransformer} explored domain-specific optimizations for LLM inference.~\cite{infercept} leveraged request arrival metrics to enable proactive KV cache management.~\cite{romero2021infaas,hu-etal-2024-mosel,shepherd,irina,choi2020lazybatchingslaawarebatchingcloud} dynamically adjust resource allocations to ensure that SLOs are met.
-However, these techniques focus on improving token generation on a per-request basis, ignoring the intricate interaction between LLM and external RAG components.

-\paragraph{Heterogeneous resource allocation.} Addressing heterogeneous resource requirements of applications has received significant interest.
-DRF~\cite{ghodsi2011dominant} provides a solution of fair resource allocation in face of heterogeneous resource requirements.
-Gavel~\cite{narayanan2020heterogeneity} address scheduling of ML training jobs in heterogeneous clusters.